Ward 8 priorities and projects

 Advancing racial equity

-Strategic & Racial Equity Action Plan (S+REAP)
+Strategic and Racial Equity Action Plan (S+REAP)

 The Strategic and Racial Equity Action Plan is a four-year plan that identifies a set of operational and policy priorities that the City commits to significantly and sustainably improve through 2022.
 The plan aligns the work from City leadership to departments and defines goals at all planning levels which can be objectively measured and help inform resource decisions.